peadargrant/cloud_technologies_ca2/cloud_technologies_ca2.md

 ## System description (10%)

-A description of your system as-is in `description.pdf`.
+A description of your system as-is in `description.txt`.
 This may be taken from an interim report or project proposal.
+3-5 key bullet points work.

 ## Plan for the cloud (20%)